MerosCrypto/Meros/docs/RPC/Personal.md

 The result is a bool of true.

-### `setParentPublicKey`
+### `setAccountKey`

-`setParentPublicKey` deletes the existing Wallet on the node, in an irreversible manner, losing all access to the current Merit Holder and all funds.
-It sets the Wallet to track the specified Parent Public Key, presumably one returned from `getParentPublicKey`.
+`setAccountKey` deletes the existing Wallet on the node, in an irreversible manner, losing all access to the current Merit Holder and all funds.
+It sets the Wallet to track the specified account key, presumably one returned from `getAccountKey`.
 This will disable any operations requiring access to the private key, as well as all Merit Holder related operations.
 That said, this will preserve the functionality of address generation, `getTransactionTemplate`, and more, enabling Watch Wallet functionality.

 Arguments:
-- `key` (string): Parent Public Key.
+- `key` (string): Account public key to use in accordance with BIP 44.

 The result is a bool of true.